- Snack and water (Sailor’s Ration)

 This planet is always changing through slow natural processes, but in the last 50 years, humans have been changing things so quickly that creatures and ecosystems cannot adapt.
 Most important of all, we are rapidly warming and changing the climate.
 You can help slow the changes down by using less fossil fuel:

 Walk uphill through the tree roots and rocks 15 m until you are back on the main trail.
 Turn right and walk 50 m to a boardwalk and up to a look off platform.
-[Please note: the left benches in the attached photo which has the plaque on it is undergoing maintenance as of July 7/20.
-It is to be returned within a couple of weeks.
+[Please note: the left benches in the attached photo which has the plaque on it is undergoing maintenance as of Sept 7/23.
 Please tell us if you note that they have returned!]
+For now there isa no plaque and we are working to replace it.

 This place looks familiar!
 We are back home in our own time and finished our time travel.
 Thank the worms for taking us through their wormholes across space and time by reaching up and wiggling your fingers in a goodbye wave.